-A good friend of mine, editor of Northwest Travel & Lifestyle Magazine often calls upon me to write round up stories.
+A good friend of mine, the editor of Northwest Travel & Lifestyle Magazine often calls upon me to write round up stories.

-In the past few years my round-up stories for Northwest Travel have covered multi-sport events and relays in the Pacific Northwest, the finest rustic luxury lodges in the region, historic Northwest forts, and more recently, romantic fall getaways.
+In the past few years my round-up stories for Northwest Travel & Life have covered multi-sport events and relays in the Pacific Northwest, the finest rustic luxury lodges in the region, historic Northwest forts, and more recently, romantic fall getaways.

 Likewise, the editor of a Washington State wine magazine, Washington Tasting Room, often contracts with me to write round up stories about clusters of wineries around the state.
 These have been some of my most enjoyable travel writing gigs; Linda and I have cruised around 5 or 6 wineries over 2-3 days, wine tasting and being treated like royalty everywhere we go.